-A secondary education teaching minor in biology consists of six course units: 131, 232, 233, 234, 361, and one from 311S, 341, 346, 352.
-Geology 151, 152, and 313 are desirable electives.
+A secondary education teaching minor in biology consists of six course units of which 131, 232, 233, 234, and 361 are required.

 Directed teaching in biology is available only during the spring semester.
-The adviser for biology teaching major and minor programs and for the M.A.T. programs in science studies is Mr. Bernard Ten Broek.
-The adviser for elementary teacher science education programs is Mr. Clarence Menninga of the Department of Geology.
+The adviser for biology teaching major and minor programs and for the MAT programs in science studies is Mr. Bernard Ten Broek.
+The elementary teacher education minor is 111 or 131, 114 or 233, 115 or 232, 116 or 234, and two approved interim or semester courses.
+The adviser for elementary teacher science studies education programs is Mr. Clarence Menninga of the Department of Geology.

 A group major in science and mathematics meets the needs of some students, particularly those in professional programs.
 These majors, however, normally are not appropriate for students planning to attend graduate school in biology.
 Group majors require a minimum of twelve courses in natural science and mathematics, ten of which must be from two disciplines with no fewer than four from either, with the remaining two cognates chosen from a third discipline.
-At least two 300 level courses in one discipline must be included in the ten course component of this group.
+At least two 300-level courses in one discipline must be included in the ten-course component of this group.
 The chairmen of the departments involved must approve each program.

-The core requirement in biology is met by 111, 114, 115, 116, or 131.
+The core requirement in biology is met normally by 111, 114, 115, or 116.
+In some cases 131 may be appropriate for the core.